 Fellowships and Awards

 University-wide and Tulane School of Architecture annual awards and honors are awarded in recognition of outstanding academic merit and/or leadership.
-Recipients are recognized at ceremonies including the Newcomb-Tulane College Senior Awards and TSA Commencement Diploma and Awards exercises.
+Recipients are recognized at ceremonies including the Newcomb-Tulane College Senior Awards and School of Architecture Commencement Diploma and Awards exercises.

 The John William Lawrence Travel Research Fellowship and the Moise & Lois Goldstein Research Travel Fellowship are awarded annually to a student for travel and research during the ensuing summer.
 Any undergraduate student who has a grade point average of 2.5 or above and completed third-year design is eligible.
 All Architecture, MPS and MSRED graduate students are eligible.

 Each eligible candidate may submit a detailed proposal for research to be undertaken if awarded the fellowship.
 Proposals include a format for reporting findings to the school and the sponsors, as well as a format requirement for a permanent record of the research for the School.
 The recipients are selected by the awards committee, a panel consisting of the dean of the school, and two members of the faculty appointed by the dean.

 The Class of ‘73 Architectural History Travel Fellowship shall be awarded annually to a student for research on the subject of architectural history during the summer prior to the final year of course-work.
 Any student pursuing a Master of Architecture degree who has completed third-year design is eligible to submit a detailed research and travel proposal for consideration by a committee composed of faculty and one member of the Class of 1973.
 The recipient must produce a document to be catalogued in the Architecture Library as a permanent record of the research, and also make a public presentation of their work at the School.

 Samuel Stanhope Labouisse Memorial Prize